finbourne/lusid-sdk-csharp/sdk/docs/ReconciliationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ReconciliationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ReconciliationsApi>();
             var mapping = new Mapping?(); // Mapping? | The mapping to be created / updated. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Mapping result = apiInstance.UpsertReconciliationMapping(mapping, opts: opts);

                 // [EARLY ACCESS] UpsertReconciliationMapping: Create or update a mapping Mapping result = apiInstance.UpsertReconciliationMapping(mapping);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));